IreneRSun/BugTracker/Wiki/SRS/FR.md

 ### Navigation Bar (Not Signed In)
 This navigation bar is located at the top of all pages where the user is not signed in.
-It provides navigation to the following pages: Home, About, Privacy, Contact, Login, and Sign Up
+It provides navigation to the following pages: Home, About, Privacy, Contact, and Login.

 ### Home Page
 This it the first page the user sees when opening the web application and it welcomes the user.